RichBurman/Project_4/README.md

 Booking success is only visiable to a user, once they have created a booking.
 Edit booking is only visiable to a user once they edit an existing booking.

-- ALl Pages on the website have:
+### All Pages on the website have:

-- If user has registered and logged in:
+If user has registered and logged in:

-- A responsive navigation bar at the top which allows the users to navigate through the site.
-To the left of the navigation bar is a space that when a user is registered and logged in displays Welcome 'User Name', this indicts to the user that they are logged in.
+- A responsive navigation bar at the top of the page.
+This allows the users to navigate through the site.
+To the left of the navigation bar is a space that when a user is registered and logged in displays 'Welcome 'User Name', this displays to the user that they are logged in.
 To the right of this, are the links to the website pages (Home, Logout, My Bookings, New Booking).
-To allow a good user experience of the site, which the website is shown on smaller devices, the navigation bar changes to a burger toggler.
-This was implemented to give the site a clean look and to promote a good user experience, as users are used to seeing the burger icon when on smaller devices to navigate a site.
+To allow a good user experience of the site, especially when the website is shown on smaller devices, the navigation bar changes to a burger toggler.
+This was not only implemented to give the site a clean look and easier navigation of the site as users are used to seeing the burger icon when on smaller devices.

-- If the user is not logged in:
+If the user is not logged in:
 - A responsive navigation bar at the top which allows the user to navigate through the site.
 The navigation bar has links to (Register and Login).
-All other links are hidden from non registered user, as the website requires you to be a registered user to make a booking.
-To allow a good user experience of the site, which the website is shown on smaller devices, the navigation bar changes to a burger toggler.
+All other links are hidden from a non registered user, as the website requires you to be a registered user to make a booking.
+To allow a good user experience of the site, especially when the website is shown on smaller devices, the navigation bar changes to a burger toggler.
 This was implemented to give the site a clean look and to promote a good user experience, as users are used to seeing the burger icon when on smaller devices to navigate a site.

-- A footer which contain social media icon links to Facebook, Twitter, YouTube and Instagram.
-Icons were used as it keeps the footer clean and becuase they are universally recognisable.
+- A footer that contains social media icon links to Facebook, Twitter, YouTube and Instagram.
+In this instance icons have been used to maintain the clean view of the footer as the icons are universally recognisable.

-- Home Page
+### Home Page

 ![Home](media/images/README/home.png)

 - A clear heading informing the user what the site is about.
 - A basic section giving information to the user about the services offered by the website.
-- A live Upcoming Trip list, which displays the following to the user:
+- A live 'Upcoming Trip' list, which displays the following to the user:
     - Trip ID - this is the ID number of the trip
-- Trip Name - this display the name of the upcoming trip to the user, informing them of the destination of the trip
+    - Trip Name - this displays the name of the upcoming trip to the user, informing them of the destination of the trip
-- Seats - Informing the user how many seats the coach has and therefore how many seats are available to book on each trip
+    - Seats - Informing the user how many remaining seats the coach has and therefore how many seats are available to book on each trip
     - Remaining Seats - Informs the user how many seats are available to book.
 This is a live number as once a user books a number of seats, it is subtracted from this number.
-- Price - the price of booking a seat on this trip.
+    - Price - the price of booking a seat on the respective trip.

 ![Upcoming Trips](media/images/README/upcomingtrips.png)

-## Navigation Bar
+### Navigation Bar

-- The navigation bar allows users and visitors to navigate around the site.
+- The navigation bar allows users and visitors to navigate around the siteno matter the device used.

 ### Visitors